 Swimming in Goa

 Firstly, be careful when you are swimming in Goa.
-A lot of beaches have vicious sea currents that can easily drown the tourists.
+A lot of beaches have vicious sea currents that can easily drown tourists.
 Generally, this happens because the tourist is drunk or high.

 So, stick to beaches that have lifeguards or are safe to swim.
 Avoid swimming during the monsoon season as it can be extremely dangerous.

-There have been complaints from women that their obscene photos are clicked without their permission or men try to begin a conversation with them when they are clearly not interested.
+There have been complaints from women that their obscene photos are clicked without their permission or men try to begin a conversation with them when they are not interested.